 Wining & Dining since 1790

-Listed with the Vermont Register of Historic Place, the tavern building was first constructed in 1790 by Dorset Master Architect Aaron Sheldon, as The Stagecoach Inn.
-It catered to the likes of Vermont’s famous Green Mountain Boys, as well a cadre of statesmen and gentry who enjoying dining and socializing in elegant period simplicity.
+Listed with the Vermont Register of Historic Places, the tavern building was first constructed in 1790 by Dorset Master Architect, Aaron Sheldon, as The Stagecoach Inn.
+It catered to the likes of Vermont’s famous Green Mountain Boys, as well as a cadre of statesmen and gentry who enjoying dining and socializing in elegant period simplicity.

 Menu selections include regional dishes — Yankee Pot Roast and Lobster Bisque, for example — along with traditional continental favorites.
 You’ll find Prime Rib, Shrimp Scampi, and Chicken Picatta on the daily menu, plus vegetarian offerings, seasonal specials, and kid-friendly options.
 An excellent wine list and a carefully curated selection of vintage cocktails are always available.
 The Tap Room opens at 4:30 pm for drinks.

 "I have eaten at Ye Olde Tavern countless times, and always enjoy my experience!
 The atmosphere is charming and each dining room is a little different (I like the Colonial Room the most).
 I love the history of the building, which dates back to the Revolutionary War; there are several pictures around the restaurant chronicling the Tavern through the years.
 There is something for everyone on the Tavern's extensive menu, and many dishes can be "tweaked" to accommodate dietary restrictions/allergies.
 From apps to dessert, everything is awesome! ...
 The wine list is extensive, and well-thought out, however it is arguably overshadowed by the vintage cocktail menu, which features classic drinks, from Brandy Alexanders to Sidecars.""goldfishcity (source)